top of page

 Capacity: 3,200

-Marist was founded in 1905 by the Marist Brothers, a Catholic religious institute, to prepare brothers for their vocations as educators.
+Marist, which officially became a university on January 29, was founded in 1905 by the Marist Brothers, a Catholic religious institute, to prepare brothers for their vocations as educators.
 In 2003, it became a secular institution.
 Marist's 180-acre main campus overlooks the Hudson River and is situated along its east banks.
-Marist has a branch campus in Florence, Italy, and offers 50 semester or academic year abroad options.
+The University has a branch campus in Florence, Italy, and offers 50 semester or academic year abroad options.

 Marist is situated in Poughkeepsie, a city of about 32,000 roughly 80 miles north of New York City.
 A left turn upon entering the campus will lead you to McCann.
 The building's namesake, James J. McCann (1880-1969), was a Poughkeepsie native and a strong supporter of Marist Athletics.

-John Dunne, in his sixth year, guides the Red Foxes.
-Dunne, who has posted one winning season at Marist, is a MAAC lifer having previously coached 12 years at Saint Peter’s.
+John Dunne, in his seventh year, guides the Red Foxes.
+Dunne, who has posted two winning seasons at Marist, is a MAAC lifer having previously coached 12 years at Saint Peter’s before serving as an assistant at Siena and Manhattan.

 Food & Beverage 3